great-expectations/great_expectations/docs/docusaurus/docs/cloud/about_gx.md

 ## Workflow optimization

-With GX Cloud you can quickly identify your Data Source, connect to a Data Asset, create Expectations, and then run Validations without running a single line of Python code.
+- You can quickly identify your Data Source, connect to a Data Asset, create Expectations, and then run Validations without running a single line of Python code.

 - Your Expectations can be reused or modified as your business requirements change.
 This modular approach removes the need to create new Expectations every time you need to validate your data.

 - Validations can be executed with the click of a button and return results immediately.

+- Validation data is easier to share and is accessible to technical and non=technical users.

 ## Benefits